16 Free Museums in Copenhagen You Can’t Afford to Miss

 Magasin du Nord Museum is a tiny, one-room museum just around the corner from the Magasin store at Kongens Nytorv.

-The museum may be small, but as long-time ex-employees at the Magasin du Nord, the guides make up for that with fascinating information.
+The museum may be small, but the guides, as long-time former employees of Magasin du Nord, provide fascinating information.

 Exhibitions regularly change, so it’s always worth popping in for a look.